When life gets on top of you, fishing can be just the tonic.

 What is the best 2-person fishing kayak?

-Any other kayak in this review can offer a solid alternative to a premium, pedal-driven yak.
-Just look out for something that’s comfortable and spacious, with enough storage options and fishing-friendly-features to keep both parties happy.
+Just look out for something that’s comfortable and spacious, with enough storage options and fishing-friendly-features to keep both paddlers happy.

-Both have their pros and cons – too numerous to go into detail here – and in the end it’s really up to your personal preference anyway.
+Both have their pros and cons, and in the end it’s really up to your personal preference anyway.
 There is no “better” option.

-But it basically comes down to whether you prefer to pilot the craft alone or with a buddy.
-Or, if you have anyone that’s actually willing to go out fishing with you in the first place.
+It basically comes down to whether you prefer to pilot the craft alone (with more room for all your gear) or with the company of a buddy.

 Can you fish from a tandem kayak?

 Of course!
-There’s nothing stopping you.
 Using a tandem kayak is great because it allows one person to fish while the other pilots the craft.

 You can switch things up so you both take turns, and there’s a strong chance you’ll have more success as a result.

-Aside from that, as previously mentioned, tandem fishing kayaks are often preferred by solo kayakers, as without the extra body on board, they offer unrestricted freedom for those epic casts, and much more room for tackle and gear.
+Tandem fishing kayaks are often preferred by the solo kayak angler, as without the extra body on board, they offer unrestricted freedom for those epic casts, and much more room for tackle and gear.

 Can one person handle a two-person kayak?